History of Mozambique in Timeline

 In March 2021, dozens of civilians were killed and 35,000 others were displaced after Islamist rebels seized the city of Palma.

-December 2021: Increased Jihadist Attacks in Niassa
+December 2021: Jihadist Attacks in Niassa

 In December 2021, nearly 4,000 Mozambicans fled their villages after an intensification of jihadist attacks in Niassa.

-March 2023: Climate Disasters
+March 2023: Climate Disasters Affecting Mozambique

 October 2023: Currency Exchange Rate

-2023: Population increase
+2023: Population Increase

 2024: Population Estimate

-As of 2024 estimates, the country's population is around 34,777,605 consisting more than 2,000 ethnic groups.
+As of 2024 estimates, Mozambique's population is around 34,777,605, consisting of more than 2,000 ethnic groups, which represents a 2.96% population increase from 2023.

 2024: Scheduled Start of LNG Exports

-Mozambique is now scheduled to begin exporting LNG globally in 2024.
+Mozambique is scheduled to begin exporting LNG globally in 2024.